tyrnut/back-end-interview/README.md

     1. Ideally the service and respond whether the database is available or not
 1. I incorporated zod to get some 'type safety' assurance from DB models and DTO models.
 If something is going wrong, it would probably be better to be alerted to it and potentially fail a call than to not know about an issue for weeks.
-1. I didn't use a mapper of any kind and just mapped DTOs/db models by hand in the service layer.
-I would definitely consider it premature optimization to use a mapping layer or tool at this point.
+1. I didn't use a mapper and just mapped DTOs/db models by hand in the service layer.
+It'd probably create a mapping layer as soon as more  services/dtos start getting added

-## Testing
-Here's the approach I would like to take, given more time:
-1. Component integration tests
-    1. Create fakes for the repositories or the database client
-    1. Use the fakes in tests that exercise the whole code base
-    1. Add integration tests that verify the fake and the real implementation work the same
-1. Understand how to use the Nest auto-mocking instead of falling back to mockito
-1. Load/performance testing - I prefer to run these within containers to have repeatable results

-That said, the services right now are very simple, and testing something that's almost as simple as adding two numbers is sometimes a waste of time and adds to the maintenance burden.

 ## Alternative approaches
 1. If this is all this service will ever do, there's probably little need for the rigorous framework inspired by Nest, and